Insights > Article > Posted: 2025-Mar-20, Updated: 2025-Oct-07

 1. Bottom sweeps

-Exterior door bottom sweeps, also known as door sweeps or weatherstripping, are devices installed at the bottom of exterior doors to create a seal against drafts, moisture, dust, insects, and noise.
-They are typically made of materials like rubber, vinyl, or bristle brushes.
-Here are some pros and cons of using exterior door bottom sweeps:
+Exterior door bottom sweeps are installed along the bottom edge of exterior doors to seal out drafts, moisture, dust, insects, and noise.
+Usually made from rubber, vinyl, or bristle brush materials, they help improve comfort and efficiency.
+Here are some pros and cons to consider:

 Pros: